Stauffacherin: Legend and portrayal

 façade of the Town Hall of Schwyz.

 In the 1923 silent film William Tell, she is portrayed by Agnes Straub.
 She is played by Franziska Kinz in the 1934 film William Tell.

 In 1934 the historian Maria Waser praised the Stauffacherin as "proud and indomintable" and for her "love of freedom".

 In 2004 the historian Elisabeth Joris, a specialist in gender history, gave a lecture about the "unequal career" between Wilhelm Tell and Gertrud Stauffacher.

+In the 2024 film William Tell, Gertrude Stauffacher is portrayed by Emily Beecham.